Database

 Since webhooks are just database triggers, you can also create one from SQL statement directly.

 We currently support HTTP webhooks.
-These are sent as a POST request with a JSON payload.
+These can be sent as POST or GET requests with a JSON payload.

 Payload